utopia-foss/utopia/dune/utopia/models/CopyMe/BeginnersGuide.md

 If you write your model, you should change these.

 - [ ] Feel free to remove anything, you do not need.
-### Remarks to Building a Model

-### Further reading
+- [ ] Keep in mind to accordingly adapt the plotting and testing functions.

+### Inspiration From Other Models
-If you want to know more about how to actually build a model you can have a look at the following rather simple models:
+If you want to learn more about the capabilities of Utopia and how models can look like, we recommend that you have a look at the already implemented models, e.g.:

 1. SimpleEG: A simple evolutionary game model with cells on a grid
 2. MovingAgents: A simple model with agents that move on a grid
-3. ...

-You can have a look at these models and modularly select what you want to have included in your model, if needed.
+### Some Final Remarks and Advices

+#### `log->debug` instead of `std::cout`

+If you are used to writing `C++` code you probably often use `std::cout` to print information or to debug your code.
+We advice you to use the functionality of `spdlog` if you work with _Utopia_.
+This has at least two advantages:

+1. If you run your model, your information is stored in a `out.log` for each universe, so you can have a look at the logger information later.
+2. If you do big parameter sweeps, your terminal will not be flooded with information.

+As a rough guideline:
+- Use `log->info("Some info")` for information that is not repetitive, e.g. not inside a loop, and contains rather general information.
+- Use `log->debug("Some more detailed info, e.g. for helping you debug")`

+More information about how to use `spdlog` and what functionality is provided can be found [here](https://github.com/gabime/spdlog).

+### Finished!

 Congratulations, you have build a new model! :) So now, just one thing remains: